 Yes, you can disable the camera for all or individual attendees.

-For enabling the camera, you can click on the icon, but it will not automatically enable it, the attendee will get a pop-up message asking for permission to enable the camera.
+You can click on the icon to enable the camera, but it will not automatically turn it on.
+The attendee will get a pop-up message asking permission to turn on the camera.

 Can admins, staff, or speakers mute or unmute other attendees?